Oakton Common Grading Policy

 Throughout the year, English classes will read a variety of texts from different genres, chosen to meet course objectives.
 Administrators, teachers, and parents from our school have reviewed and approved these books for use with our students.

 Please note that some of the books students will read this year may contain mature content and/or controversial material (i.e. offensive language, violence, and/or implied or explicit sexual situations).
+For texts that include sexual explicit material, you will receive notification from your student’s instructor at least 30 days before the text is assigned.

 A list of titles for individual classes will be posted by teachers on the course Schoology page.
 Any updates to the reading list following the start of the school year will be shared on Schoology, as needed.